expfactory/expfactory/paper/paper.md

  - **Generation** The user selects one or more paradigms to add to the container, and clicks "Generate."
 The user runs the command shown in the browser on his or her local machine to produce the custom recipe for the container, called a Dockerfile.
  - **Building** The user builds the container (and optionally adds the Dockerfile to version control or automated building on Docker Hub) and uses it in production.
 The same container is then available for others that want to reproduce the experiment.

 At runtime, the user is then able to select deployment customization such as database (MySQL, PostgreSQL, sqlite3, or default of filesystem), and a study identifier.
-For more detailed walk throughs on container generation, we refer the reader to the Experiment Factory [documentation base](https://www.github.com/expfactory/expfactory).

 # Experiment Container Usage